That Time I Went to a Psychic TV Show Taping

 This post may contain affiliate links.
 If you make a purchase through an affiliate link you’re helping to support this website at no additional cost to yourself.
 Thanks for your support.

 You might be able to tell that this post is about seeing a taping of a TV show featuring a psychic.
-If you believe in psychics or are open to the idea that it could be a possibility, you might find this post entertaining.
-If you think it’s all a load of phoney baloney then maybe you’d like this post about a great local museum in New Orleans instead.
+If you find the idea of psychics to be interesting you might enjoy this post.
+If you think it’s all a load of phoney baloney then check out this post about a great local museum in New Orleans instead.

 Why I Went to a Psychic Show TV Taping?

 A little while back my friend and I heard that local psychic, Laura LaForce, was taping a TV series for a cable channel.
 They were looking for people to be in the studio audience, and it was free to go.
 I’d never heard of this psychic before, but my friend had.
 As far as my beliefs with psychics go, I believe some people could have psychic abilities, but I don’t think everyone who claims to be a psychic will be one (at least to the extent they say).
 I also don’t believe psychics are 100% accurate.
 I like to have a balance between being open-minded and skeptical.
 My thought was this experience would be informative and enlightening at best.
 At the worst, it would be a half-hour of free entertainment.